 My advice is to start with 1/2 teaspoon peppermint extract before whipping your cream.
 Then, taste it, and you can always add more.
 You shouldn’t need more than 1 teaspoon total.

-How to Whip Heavy Cream into Whipped Cream
+How to Easily Make Homemade Whipped Cream

 Once you’ve added the heavy cream, powdered sugar, and peppermint extract to your bowl, it’s time to whip it up!
 You can use a hand mixer or a stand mixer to do so.
 You can even hand-whisk it, though this will take quite a while (and a lot of muscle power!).